Who’s Frida Kahlo? A Proud Mexican Artist.

 On the evening of her death, he met his second wife, Frida’s mother, Matilde Calderon, a devout & pious Catholic.

-Per Matilde’s request, Guillermo Kahlo sent his two daughters from his first marriage to a convent, and he also switched his occupation to that of a photographer.
+Per Matilde’s request, Guillermo Kahlo sent his two daughters from his first marriage to a convent and also switched his occupation to that of a photographer.
 The same occupation as Matilde’s father.

-Guillermo Kahlo soon proved to have an eye for the masterful composition of architectural and interior photographs and quickly became one of the most sought-after photographers in modern Mexico.
+Guillermo Kahlo quickly proved to have an eye for masterful composition of architectural and interior photographs and quickly became one of the most sought-after photographers in modern Mexico.

 In 1904, the government commissioned him to photograph all of the essential national monuments to mark the centenary of Mexican Independence in 1910.

-Unfortunately for Guillermo Kahlo, Porfirio Diaz, the dictatorial President of Mexico who commissioned his work, was forced to resign in 1911, putting him and his family in financial strain.
+Unfortunately for Guillermo Kahlo, Porfirio Diaz, the dictatorial President of Mexico who commissioned his work, was forced to resign in 1911.

-In his last years, Diego Rivera would be of great assistance to him and his family as they continued to live in the Blue House.
+In Guillermo’s last years, Diego Rivera would be of great assistance to him and his family as they continued to live in the Blue House.

 Frida Kahlo’s Childhood & Bout With Polio

-Of all of Guillermo Kahlo’s daughters – he had a total of 6, 2 from his first marriage and four with Frida’s mother, Matilde – Frida was his favorite.
+Of all of Guillermo Kahlo’s daughters – he had a total of 6, 2 from his first marriage and 4 with Frida’s mother, Matilde – Frida was his favorite.

 Of her, he would say, “Frida is my most intelligent daughter… She’s most like me.”
 (Frida Kahlo and Diego Rivera by Isabel Alantara & Sandra Egnolff, page 9)